Logging

 Device ID

-Ideally, each physical device should use its own unique device ID for log ingestion (possibly even its own Ingestion Key).
+Ideally, each physical device should use its own unique device ID for log ingestion (possibly even its own Ingest Key).
 However, we know that mistakes in device provisioning and configuration can happen so our transmission protocol is robust to multiple devices using the same device ID at the same time.
 In such cases, the devices will still to send logs to Spotflow without disruption.

 At least once delivery